 Try Meditation to Relax and Find Inner Peace

-Whether you have practiced meditation for years or just beginning, try this simple meditation practice.
+Whether you have practiced meditation for years or are just beginning, try this simple meditation practice.

 Before beginning meditation: